Who Owns Employee Work? What is Work for Hire?

 Is the work of employees owned by your company?
 Or by the employees?
 What about the work of independent contractors?
 Who owns it?
 Before you hire a creative employee or contractor, you'd better be sure you know the answer to these questions, and be ready to put your understanding in writing, to be signed by both parties.
-Intellectual property court cases can be difficult unless you have created a work-for-hire agreement with your creative staff.
+Taking an intellectual property (IP) dispute to court can be difficult unless you have created a work-for-hire agreement with your creative staff.

 What is Work-for-Hire?

 The concept of ownership of work is tied to the concept called "work for hire."
 Work-for-hire is the idea that work done in a relationship where one entity (usually a business) hires someone to create something, then the work belongs to the hiring entity, not the person who did the creating.

 Generally, any work done by an employee is the property of the employer.
 For example, if an engineering firm hires an engineer to create patentable software or hardware, the work-for-hire concept is in force, and the creations of the engineer are the property of the company.
 The same would typically be true of an engineer hired as an independent contractor - the work is the product of the entity who hired it to be done.
 Thus, the work-for-hire concept is an exception to copyright law, in which the work is owned by the creator.

 Work for Hire By Employees vs. Independent Contractors

 The concept of work for hire and ownership of work extends beyond work done by employees to work done by an independent contractor.
 According to the U.S. Copyright Office, work done by someone who is "specially ordered or commissioned" to create the work is to be considered work for hire: